THATeXPerience2001/Satchel-Two/README.md

 - Linux of some kind

 ## Hardware requirements
-- Any X86-64 or ARM64 Processor made in the last decade
+- Any X86-64 or ARM64* Processor made in the last decade
 - 300MB RAM
 - 2GB Free Space

+*ARM64 only supports Linux and MacOS

 ## Running the program